uofs-simlab/pythOS/README.md

 	and each must be callable with arguments (t, y) and return a numpy array, unless using the finite element capabilities.

-	If using firedrake for finite elements, these must be Forms.
+	If using firedrake for finite elements, these may be a function callable with arguments (t, y) and returning a `Function` if using only explicit Runge-Kutta methods for the operator.
+	Otherwise, these must be Forms, or tuples containing Forms and boundary conditions.
+Note that if boundary conditions are supplied for the explicit or EPI methods, the value must be the time derivative of the boundary condition.

+	If using a solver from Irksome, the Form must include the appropriate Dt terms.
+Otherwise, the Form must not contain any Dt terms.

 - delta_t

-	the time step to advance by, which may be an integer or a float.
+	the time step to advance by, which may be an integer or a float, or a Constant.
+If using the Irksome solvers, this must be a Constant.
 - initial_y

 	the initial value(s) to use for y